-- PEANUT LAKE (Cook County) trout: Catch-and-release only.
+PEANUT LAKE (Cook County) trout: Catch-and-release only.
 Artificial lures and flies with a single hook only.
 Use and possession of bait prohibited.
-Closed to winter fishing. - PEARL LAKE (Stearns County) walleye: Possession limit three.
+Closed to winter fishing.

+PEARL LAKE (Stearns County) walleye: Possession limit three.
 Minimum size limit 17". northern pike: All from 24-36" must be immediately released.
-One over 36" allowed in possession. - PELICAN LAKE (St. Louis County) largemouth and smallmouth bass: All from 14-20" must be immediately released.
+One over 36" allowed in possession.

+PELICAN LAKE (St. Louis County) largemouth and smallmouth bass: All from 14-20" must be immediately released.
 One over 20" allowed in possession. northern pike: All from 24-36" must be immediately released.
 One over 36" allowed in possession.

-- PICKEREL LAKE (Itasca County) sunfish: possession limit 10. walleye: All from 17-26" must be immediately released.
+- PICKEREL LAKE (Itasca County) sunfish: possession limit 10. walleve: All from 17-26" must be immediately released.
 One over 26" allowed in possession. - PICKEREL LAKE (Otter Tail County) largemouth and smallmouth bass: All 12" and larger must be immediately released.
-One over 20" allowed in possession. - PIERZ LAKE [Fish] (Morrison County) largemouth bass: All 12" and larger must be immediately released.
-One over 20" allowed in possession. - PIKE BAY (Cass County) muskellunge: Minimum size limit 48". - PIMUSHE LAKE (Beltrami County) sunfish: Possession limit 10. - PINE LAKE, BIG and LITTLE (Otter Tail County) walleye: All from 18-26" must be immediately released.
-One over 26" allowed in possession. - PLANTAGANETTE LAKE (Hubbard County) muskellunge: Minimum size limit 48". - PLEASANT LAKE (Ramsey Co.)
-Closed to fishing. - PLEASANT LAKE (Stearns County) sunfish: Possession limit five. - POKEGAMA LAKE (Itasca County) muskellunge: Minimum size limit 48". - PORTAGE LAKE North of Ten Mile Lake (Cass County) largemouth and smallmouth bass: Catch-and-release only. - PRAIRIE LAKE (St. Louis County) northern pike: Minimum size limit 30".
-Possession limit one. - PUG HOLE LAKE (Beltrami County) muskellunge: Minimum size limit 48".
+One over 20" allowed in possession. - PIERZ LAKE (Fish) (Morrison County) largemouth bass: All 12" and larger must be immediately released.
+One over 20" allowed in possession. - PIMUSHE LAKE (Beltrami County) sunfish: Possession limit five.
+PINE LAKE, BIG and LITTLE (Otter Tail County) walleye: All from 18-26" must be immediately released.
+One over 26" allowed in possession. - PLEASANT LAKE (Ramsey Co.)
+Closed to fishing. - PLEASANT LAKE (Stearns County) sunfish: Possession limit five. - PORTAGE LAKE North of Ten Mile Lake (Cass County) largemouth and smallmouth bass: Catch-and-release only. - PRAIRIE LAKE (St. Louis County) northern pike: Minimum size limit 30".
+Possession limit one.